 Inventory, lb : 0

-Red Roaster chile peppers are available in the late summer through the fall months.
+Red Roaster chile peppers are available in the late summer through fall.

 Red Roaster chile peppers, botanically classified as Capsicum annuum, are a smooth, Italian roasting variety that belongs to the Solanaceae or nightshade family.
 Also known as the Stocky Red Roaster chile pepper, Red Roaster chile peppers are a relatively new variety developed in 2011 by Frank Morton, a plant breeder in Oregon.
 Since their creation, Red Roaster chile peppers are a popular Italian frying pepper variety that has gained national recognition in the United States for its thick flesh, smooth skin, high yields, and extended storage capabilities.
 The variety is primarily grown through small farms and home gardeners, but more importantly, the seed is used by scientists for breeding to create improved cultivars.

 Red Roaster chile peppers are an excellent source of vitamin C, which is an antioxidant that can help protect the immune system and increase collagen production within the body.
 The peppers also contain folate, vitamins A, B6, and E, and potassium.